Mildred Thompson: Career

 After ten years in Germany (during which she traveled to southern Europe and Africa), in 1975, Thompson returned to the U.S. She found that the social climate had improved somewhat and was able to overcome many of the obstacles she previously encountered.
 While her work was included in Art Expo '75 at the Tate Galleries in London, she herself lived at first in Florida, where she was named artist-in-residence of the City of Tampa under the support of the National Endowment for the Arts.
-In 1977 she moved to Washington, D.C., where she was Artist-in-Residence at Howard University for the 1977–78 academic year and presented a solo show there and at Harvard University.
+In 1977, she moved to Washington, D.C., where she was Artist-in-Residence at Howard University for the 1977–78 academic year and presented a solo show there and at Harvard University.
 Thompson met writer Audre Lorde in Nigeria in 1977, and the two were briefly romantically involved while Thompson lived in Washington, D.C.

 After garnering Washington Bar Association's first-ever Artist of the Year award in 1978, Thompson returned to Europe in 1979, this time to Paris, where she opened a studio in the Rue de Parme.
 That year she exhibited in the group shows "Impressions/Expressions: Black American Graphics" at the Studio Museum in Harlem, "Cross Pollination" at the Los Angeles Women's Building, and in "American Drawings II," at the Smithsonian Institution, Washington, D.C.
-In 1982, her work was included in "Forever Free: Art by African-American Women 1862-1980," at the Center for the Visual Arts Gallery at Illinois State University in Normal, Illinois.
+In 1982, her work was included in "Forever Free: Art by African-American Women 1862–1980," at the Center for the Visual Arts Gallery at Illinois State University in Normal, Illinois.

 Thompson moved to Atlanta in 1986, which became "home base" for the remainder of her life.
 There she taught art and art history in several area colleges, including the Atlanta College of Art.
 A talented writer and interviewer, she also joined the staff of the periodical Art Papers in 1987, the same year she presented a solo exhibition at the Goethe-Institute Atlanta.
 She also wrote poetry which she would occasionally present with her artwork.

 In 1990, Thompson had a solo exhibition entitled "Concatenation," at Agnes Scott College's Dalton Gallery in Atlanta.
-Two years later she presented a solo show of paintings, prints, and sculpture at Brenau College in Gainesville, Georgia, and in 1994 she had solo exhibitions at Auburn University, in Auburn, Alabama, and at the Hochschule für Kunst & Design in Halle, Germany.
+Two years later, she presented a solo show of paintings, prints, and sculpture at Brenau College in Gainesville, Georgia, and in 1994 she had solo exhibitions at Auburn University, in Auburn, Alabama, and at the Hochschule für Kunst & Design in Halle, Germany.
 In 1995, she had a solo show at the Kenkelaba House in New York City, and the next year had a solo exhibition of her prints and drawings at Rolling Stone Press in Atlanta.

 Thompson was given a solo exhibition in her hometown at the Museum of Contemporary Art in Jacksonville, Florida, in 1997.
 The curator, Henry Flood Roberts Jr., said "People were knocked out by Mildred's large and colorful canvases and a roomful of her bird-like sculptures."
-Two years later she had a solo show at Georgia Perimeter College in Atlanta.
+Two years later, she had a solo show at Georgia Perimeter College in Atlanta.

-Thompson died September 1, 2003, at Hospice Atlanta of cancer.
+Thompson died of cancer on September 1, 2003.